 Jack Donovan – The Early Years, Meeting Gorgeous George

-Jack Dunnavant was born in Alabama and had a rough start in wrestling as a referee in Georgia, where he claims that at the beginning, he wasn’t smartened up completely.
-This led to him making mistakes, causing people who weren’t intended to lose, to do so, and vice-versa.
+Jack Dunnavant was born in Alabama and had a rough start in wrestling as a referee in Georgia, where he claims that he wasn’t smartened up completely at the beginning.
+This led to him making mistakes, causing people who weren’t intended to lose to do so, and vice-versa.

-A couple of years later, in 1956, while still learning the ins and outs of the business, he was tasked with the “privilege” of driving Gorgeous George around and making sure he appeared sober on the dates scheduled.
+A couple of years later, in 1956, while still learning the business’s ins and outs, he was tasked with the "privilege" of driving Gorgeous George around and making sure he appeared sober on the dates scheduled.

 Donovan explained the arrangement in a 1996 interview with Scott Teal, published in the book The Wrestling Archive Project, Volume 1.
 "George had a bad drinking problem.
 He would draw you money, but he couldn’t get from the dressing room to the ring sober if you didn’t have somebody there watching him.
 He certainly couldn’t get from town to town, so it was worked out for me to drive him around."